 The two Full HDMI In ports allow you to use the soundbar like an HDMI hub.
 This way you can plug two external devices (like a Blu-Ray player or gaming console) into your soundbar and it will carry both audio and video signals to your TV.
 Both HDMI ports support all common audio formats, including Atmos for both Dolby Digital Plus and Dolby TrueHD.

 Dolby Digital and DTS content are usually found on Blu-ray discs and streaming platforms like Netflix.
 This bar can offer surround sound using either of these formats through its Optical port.

 The Sony HTZ9F can play music wirelessly via Bluetooth or Wi-Fi.
 Wi-Fi will give you better range, higher quality audio, and uninterrupted music playback even if you receive a phone call.
-It also has Chomecast built-in, so you can control the soundbar with a Google Assistant smart speaker, and set up multi-room audio with other Chromecast-enabled speakers.
+Unlike the Sony HT-G700, it also has Chromecast built-in, so you can control the soundbar with a Google Assistant smart speaker, and set up multi-room audio with other Chromecast-enabled speakers.

 When this bar is used as a hub between your PC or game console and your TV, it can pass through chroma 4:4:4 up to 60Hz.
 If you send such a signal, the text will look crisp.

 The sub connects wirelessly to the bar, and only requires a power cable.

 The Sony Z9F soundbar has a screen behind the front grille that displays all inputs and settings.
 It's a rather large screen compared to many other soundbars, like the Sony HT-CT800.